divasatanica/Take-home-test-frontend/README.md

 You are free to use a UI component library (e.g., Material UI, Bootstrap).

-The code quality should be production ready, but it is very important that you keep it simple.
+The code quality should be production ready, but it is important that you keep it simple.

 ## Submission: